asift91/Manual_Migration/option1.md

 -   ### Manual Moodle migration follow the below steps

-    -   After completion of deployment go to the resource group.
+    -   After completion of deployment, go to the resource group.
     -   Update the Moodle folders and configuration in both the controller virtual machine and virtual machine scale set instance.
-    -   **Virtual Machine**
+    -   **Controller VM**
     - Login into this controller machine using any of the free open-source terminal emulator or serial console tools
         - Copy the public IP of controller VM and paste as host name
         - Expand SSH in navigation panel and click on Auth and browse the same SSH key file given while deployment.